Kalangadoo, South Australia: History

 The town was originally proclaimed as Kalangadoo East in 1891.
 An Aboriginal word, the name means "big trees in water."

 The town grew around the Kalangadoo railway station on the Mount Gambier railway line, which ran between Naracoorte and Mount Gambier, and was opened in 1887.

 The village flourished after the narrow gauge railway arrived in 1887, and the public school was established in 1892.
 The railway station was built in 1907.

 The name was changed to Kalangadoo in 1940, but after World War II the town languished, as farmers used their cars to shop in Penola and Mount Gambier.

 The public school reached a peak enrolment of 150 pupils in 1966, falling to 74 by 1991.

 The railway station closed in 1985, although the railway line continued to carry trains past the town.
 The station remained empty until 1999, when the local mill bought it for use as a retail outlet for timber.
 The line closed to freight on 12 April 1995, but tourist trains continued to be run by the Limestone Coast Railway, until they too ceased running, on 1 July 2006.

 The old timber mill was purchased by Sydney company Shield Formply in 2016 with plans to transform the plant and create new jobs.
 It was planned that the mill would use locally-grown blue gum and pine to manufacture wood veneer for export.

-The town has a community club, which serves as a home ground the Kalangadoo Football Club, Kalangadoo Netball Club, Kalangadoo Cricket Club, Kalangadoo Cricket Club & Kalangadoo Bowls Club.
+The town has a community club, which serves as a home ground the Kalangadoo Football Club, Kalangadoo Netball Club, Kalangadoo Cricket Club & Kalangadoo Bowls Club.